Structure-preserving approximation of the non-isothermal Cahn-Hilliard system based on the entropy equation: Numerical experiments

 To compute the experimental order of convergence (eoc) in space we introduce for $a\in\{\nabla\phi,\nabla\mu,\vtheta,\nabla\vtheta\}.$

-To this end, we consider mesh refinements with the following mesh sizes $h_k \approx 2^{-k}$ for $k=4,\ldots,8$ and for the time step we choose $\tau=2^{-10}\cdot10^{-1}$.
+To investigate spatial convergence, we compute the error between successive spatial refinements on meshes with $h_k \approx 2^{-k}$ for $k=4,\ldots,8$ while keeping the time step fixed at $\tau=2^{-10}\cdot10^{-1}$.
 The final time is set to $T=10^{-1}$.
 The errors and approximate convergence rates, with $\C=10^{-4}\cdot\I$, can be found in \cref{tab:rates1}.
 They indicate optimal first-order convergence in the $H^1$-norm and the second-order convergence in the $L^2$-norm.